Texas Tech University

 Bioengineering is one of the fastest growing fields of engineering, and future job growth prospects are very exciting.
 According to bureau of labor statistics, employment of bioengineers and biomedical engineers is projected to grow 10 percent from 2021 to 2031, faster than the average for all occupations.
 The size of the aging population and the increased focus on health issues have resulted in rising demand for better medical devices and equipment.
 Furthermore, bioengineers are frequently involved in analyzing vast amounts of biomedical data being generated whether it be multi-omics, medical imaging or bio sensor data.
 Bioengineering jobs may be found in healthcare industries developing medical devices and implants, hospitals, pharmaceuticals, medical and engineering research facilities, universities, and government regulatory agencies.
 Fields of specialization include:

-• Bioinstrumentation, in which devices are developed for diagnosis and treatment of disease
+• Bioinstrumentation: devices are developed for diagnosis and treatment of disease

-• Bioinformatics that involves application of tools of computation and analysis to the capture and interpretation of biological data
+• Bioinformatics: application of tools of computation and analysis to capture and interpret biological data

-• Bio-Materials, in which various forms of implants and engineered living tissue are produced
+• Bio-materials: production of various forms of implants and engineered living tissue

-• Biomechanics, in which issues related to mechanics of a biological system (for instance, the heart) are studied
+• Biomechanics: issues related to the study of biological system mechanics (for instance, the heart)

-• Biomedical Imaging, which utilizes advanced imaging techniques such as magnetic resonance imaging (MRI) to diagnose diseases
+• Biomedical Imaging: diagnose diseases using advanced imaging techniques such as magnetic resonance imaging (MRI)

 Worldwide Opportunities